xuhongkai194/blog/README.md

 - My responsibilities: Personal full stack development using Node

 ### Project Function
--Technical stack: Node (Express framework for back-end)+ bootstrap framework to write front-end style, nod module Mongoose to operate mongodb database
+- Technical stack: Node (Express framework for back-end)+ bootstrap framework to write front-end style, nod module Mongoose to operate mongodb database
--1 can register with the avatar (password encrypted storage), can log in -2.
-User information needs to be recorded during login.
+- can register with the avatar (password encrypted storage), can log in
+- User information needs to be recorded during login.
 After successful login, user information (user name and profile picture) will be displayed on the blog page.
--3 After login can publish a blog, can modify blog, can delete the blog, can comment blog -4 Can display the number of blog views You can only browse blogs without logging in
+- After login can publish a blog, can modify blog, can delete the blog, can comment blog
+- Can display the number of blog views You can only browse blogs without logging in

 #### Three model classes:
 - user. js: User information model class